Here we look at Business and incentives and debate the value and potential of giving the product away to attract new business.

 Many are from local Real Estate agents that try to get a name in front of you.
 Theirs is a competitive business and they think it necessary.

 Having to chose an Agent recently and only whilst writing do I realise not a freebie from him on my desk.

-I see several reasons for giving product away as promotion items and they change on need.
+I see several reasons for giving the product away as promotional items and they change on need.

 - To get new clients.

 - gathering recurring business

 - Maintaining lifelong clients